Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if a buffer overflow or bad_alloc occurs (Automatic reallocation turned off: throws a tf::exception if the index is out of bounds).

-Inserts the value 3 at index 1:
+Inserts the value "hello" at index 1:
 ```
-array.insert(1, 3);
+array.insert(1, "hello");
 ```

 ---